Best Practices in Equity, Diversity and Inclusion in Research

 Why is it important?

-Who has access to training and development opportunities (and who doesn’t) can significantly influence an individual’s research career trajectory.
-Ensuring that such opportunities are equally available to all team members will help address potential inequities and lead to a more inclusive research environment by helping all members realize their full potential.
-Providing training on the principles, practices and benefits of EDI to all team members will help increase awareness and address systemic barriers, contributing to a more diverse and inclusive research ecosystem.
+Access (or lack of access) to training, development and mentoring opportunities can significantly influence an individual’s research career trajectory.
+Ensuring that such opportunities are equitably available to all team members can address potential inequities and lead to a more inclusive research environment by helping all members realize their full potential.

 Expectations

-Applicants must describe what best practices will be taken to ensure that training and development opportunities are equitably provided to all members of the team.
-Team members should also be trained in EDI principles and best practices.
+Applicants must describe the best practices that will be implemented to ensure that EDI is intentionally and proactively considered in the training and development opportunities within the team so that they are equitably provided to all members.
 Applicants must provide a minimum of one concrete practice that will be employed to ensure that EDI is intentionally and proactively considered in the training and development opportunities within the team.

 Questions and best practices

-The following questions are provided as examples only, to help applicants consider what types of best practices could be implemented in the team to address systemic barriers.
-Applicants do not need to answer each of these questions in their application.
+The following questions are provided as examples only, to help applicants consider which best practices and concrete measures could be implemented in the team to address systemic barriers related to training and development.
+Applicants do not need to address each of these questions in their application.

 ---|---|---|